brentestewart/AI-Coding-Resources/README.md

 ### 💻 Sample Code

-Future samples may include:

-- Dependency injection setup
+Code that can be used to bootstrap your application:

+- Base ViewModels

+- Style defaults

-- Error boundaries
+- Custom Exceptions

-- API client wrappers

-- Testing scaffolds
+- Templates

+### ⚙️ Sample Configuration
+Documents on different tooling configurations

 ---